scholarslab/praxis/tutorials/bash/index.md

 be a little jarring at first if you're accustomed to working in an environment dominated by windows, cusrors, buttons, and other GUI pleasantries.
-Really, though, these graphical features are often just facades for functionality that can be achieved with more flexibility and speed by typing commands into the terminal.
+Really, though, these graphical features are often just façades for functionality that can be achieved with more flexibility and speed by typing commands into the terminal.
 For a programmer, a day's work is dominated by a fairly small set of core activities - editing text files, creating and organizing directories, and traversing the file